-can handle to the CAN object

-node the node number of the CANOpen node.

-bit which bit on this node.

-data the new state of the digital bit.
+can Handle to the CAN object node The node number of the CANOpen node. bit Which bit on this node.
+This value should be between 0 and 63. data The new state of the digital bit.
+The value returned will be either 0 or 1.